cs0320/notes/book/src/success-in-0320/success-in-0320.md

 The most important part of 0320 is *collaboration*.
 With the exception of the very first assignment, everything in 0320 is group work.
 * You'll be submitting your work to repositories that everyone in the class can (eventually) read.
-* You'll be helping one another solve bugs and design problems (even if you're in different project groups).
+* You'll be helping one another solve bugs and design problems (even if you're in different project groups; this is a requirement).
 To make this work, we need a professional and friendly environment.

 We'll be passing out index cards.
 I like to anonymously learn some important things about students in this class, so please fill one out, answering:
-* What is a goal you have for 0320?
+* What is a **goal** you have for 0320?
-* What is something you're afraid of in 0320?
+* What is something you **need** to succeed in 0320?
-* What is something you need to succeed in 0320?
+* What is something you're **afraid** of in 0320?
 At the end of class, leave your card either here in front or on (one single) chair in the back so I can collect.

 ### An Example: Collab Section

-In 0320, we don't have "hours" in the way you may be used to---although help is available frequently!
-We've made learning to collaborate professionally and debug together educational goals.
-In industry, it's not uncommon to help colleagues improve their code, find and fix bugs, and produce reliable and extensible designs.
+In 0320, we don't have "hours" in the way you may be used to, although help is available frequently!
+In industry, it's not uncommon to help colleagues improve their code, find and fix bugs, and produce reliable and extensible designs&mdash;even if they are solving a problem you're unfamiliar with.
 The one-on-one debugging hours format doesn't teach those skills.
-So we've split "hours" into multiple formats, all of which are supported by TAs, and which you can read about in the missive.
+Similarly, in industry, you're not graded by an autograder or low-level rubric; you'll have a mentor TA to whom you demo and get formative feedback from every week.

 **Speaking of TAs, let's introduce them!**

-The first sprint goes out today.
-Go to a gearup!
-Attend conceptual hours!
-Read lecture notes and livecode!
+## Immediate Advice

+The first sprint goes out Monday, and there's a setup deliverable due before then.
+Please do it; you don't want to spend a lot of time early next week on setting up IntelliJ and so on.

+Go to gear up sections.
+This semester, they're on **Mondays and Tuesdays**.

+Read [lecture notes](https://cs0320.github.io/notes/) and [livecode](https://github.com/cs0320/class-livecode)!
 Prototype early!
 (Paraphrasing Andy: *Start soon!
 Start yesterday!*)

 Please be aware that while this is an S/NC course, it is a lot of work.
 To quote a very wise remark from prior feedback: *"You will work very hard, but not get an A".*

-### Tim's Hours

-My hours will be on Wednesdays at 1:30pm.
-These will usually be in [my Zoom](https://brown.zoom.us/my/tim.browncs), to maximize accessibility for those who are off-campus, sick, on the waitlist, etc. (It is possible my hours might move after shopping period.)
+My hours (at least for now) will be immediately after class on Thursdays.
+I'll be in CIT 355 and also on [my Zoom](https://brown.zoom.us/my/tim.browncs), to maximize accessibility for those who are off-campus, sick, on the waitlist, etc. It's OK to bring code, design, etc. questions to my hours, if you wish.

 ### Reading for Next Time

 Non-technical reading: [Clever Manka](https://www.gutenberg.org/files/33002/33002-h/33002-h.htm#Page_165).
 It's short.

-### Reading for the CSV Sprint
+### Reading for Sprints 1.1 and 1.2

 _Effective Java_ (3rd edition) items on:
 * general contracts and equality/hash, **Items 10, 11, and 12**;